 The reasons I believe Scripture now bars me from nearly all church activities, service and giving until offenses two other believers hold against me are fully resolved--if that ever happens--and what I plan to do now.

 There are two situations in my life in which another believer has cut me off.
-In one case, a member of my own church has, through the words of an intermediary, cut me off from both their life and the church.
-In the other situation, a fairly close relative who is a member of another church in my city has definitively cut me off, again acting through an intermediary.
-In both situations, I admit that I was the offender–the one against whom the offense is held–and my church leadership already knows the facts, so I don’t need to spell them out here.
+In both situations I admit that I was the offender–the one against whom the offense is held–that the offenses were substantial. not trivial–and my church leadership already knows the facts, so I don’t need to spell them out here.

 I would probably just let both matters go and allow myself to be cut off without raising any issue, even though both of the other people involved are quite important to me, were it not for one very inconvenient scripture: